hanatos/vkdt/doc/howto/gui-basics/readme.md

 the basic cascade of ui views is:

-file manager ⟷ lighttable ⟷ darkroom ⟷ node editor
+file manager ⟷ lighttable ⟷ darkroom ⟷ graph editor

-you can usually walk the arrows by key accel (enter/escape) or gamepad (`x`/`o`). the way from darkroom to node editor is special, because you will not technically leave darkroom mode. the default hotkey from darkroom to node editor is `ctrl-n`. more precisely:
+you can usually walk the arrows by key accel (enter/escape) or gamepad (`x`/`o`). the way from darkroom to graph editor is special, because you will not technically leave darkroom mode. the default hotkey from darkroom to graph editor is `ctrl-n`. more precisely:

 * file manager → lighttable: press enter to open the folder which has keyboard focus, press escape (or caps lock) to return to lighttable without changing folders
 * lighttable → darkroom: press enter to open the most recently selected image in darkroom mode
-* darkroom → node editor: the default hotkey is `ctrl-n`
+* darkroom → graph editor: the default hotkey is `ctrl-n`
-* darkroom ← node editor: press escape (or caps lock)
+* darkroom ← graph editor: press escape (or caps lock)
 * lighttable ← darkroom: press escape (or caps lock)
-* node editor ← lighttable: press escape (or caps lock)
+* graph editor ← lighttable: press escape (or caps lock)

 in general, you can export your work but don't have to save it.